act-rules/act-rules.github.io/_rules/remap-shortcut-aa8b52.md

 ---
 id: aa8b52
-name: Keyboard shortcut can be remapped
+name: Printable keys only shortcut can be remapped
 rule_type: atomic
 description: |
   This rule checks that if keyboard shortcuts are implemented using only printable characters, a mechanism to remap the shortcut to use one or more non-printable characters exists.